vijay1507-dev/ci-cd-pipeline/README.md

-# Rader Free Server - Docker Setup
+# Rader Free Server - CI/CD Pipeline

-This is a Docker configuration for hosting a PHP application with a MySQL database.
+This is a Docker configuration for hosting a PHP application with a MySQL database, developed by Vijay as part of a CI/CD pipeline using Render free cloud service.

 ## Prerequisites